-The Ashburn campus is conveniently located at 44128 Navajo Drive, across from Ashbrook Commons Plaza (Harris Teeter) and near the intersection of Ashburn Village Boulevard and Russell Branch Parkway.
+The Compass Schools’ Ashburn campus is conveniently located at 44128 Navajo Drive, across from Ashbrook Commons Plaza (Harris Teeter) and near the intersection of Ashburn Village Boulevard and Russell Branch Parkway.
 We are just a five-minute drive from the great restaurants at One Loudoun.
 Please click here for directions from your location.
 We would be delighted to schedule a personal tour for you!

-Thank you for your interest in The Compass School of Ashburn, Virginia.
+Thank you for your interest in The Compass School preschool in Ashburn, Virginia.
 We are excited to share information with you regarding our Reggio-Inspired early childhood programs.
 We believe in the strength, power and potential of every child.
 We think that our child-centered philosophy, combined with excellent parent communication, a warm and welcoming school environment, and wonderful teachers will provide your family with an unparalleled early education and child care experience.

 What does it mean to be “Reggio-inspired,” you might ask?
 Here is a brief excerpt from an article in Disney’s Wondertime magazine (February 2008), titled Shopping For A Preschool: